ros2/rmw_fastrtps/Quality_declaration_fastcdr.md

 Checking their [CI jobs](http://jenkins.eprosima.com:8080/), and the testing folders, there seems to be no automatic code coverage analysis being made or anything related to code coverage analysis.

+Coverage checks should be made to consider this dependency to apply for a higher quality level.

 ### Performance [4.iv]

 Checking their [tests folder](https://github.com/eProsima/Fast-CDR/tree/master/test), it is shown there are no performance tests available for this library.
-As the library provides mainly basic types, and a couple of serialization mechanisms it is not needed for this case to create performance tests.
+As the library provides mainly basic types, and a couple of serialization mechanisms it is probably not needed for this case to create performance tests.

 ### Linters and Static Analysis [4.v]

 Based on the [CI jobs test results](http://jenkins.eprosima.com:8080/job/FastCDR%20Manual%20Linux/lastSuccessfulBuild/testReport/projectroot/test/), there seems there is no automatic static analysis being made on the code developed.

 ## Dependencies [5]